larisanti/transaction-forecasting-ml/README.md

 ## Prerequisites

-* A Google Cloud Project.
+* A Google Cloud Project
-* Access to BigQuery.
+* Access to BigQuery

 ## Dataset